busranurok/Protector/README.md

 ## 🔧 How to Setup
 Just download and run with Xcode.
+### Compatibility
+>  macOS 11.0 or top version and Requires a Mac with an Apple M1 or higher chip.

 ## ℹ️ How to Use
 - First step is open the app.